stormpath/stormpath.github.io/source/python/product-guide/index.markdown

 :----- | :-----
 Directory Name | A short name for this directory, unique from your other Stormpath directories.
 Directory Description | An optional description explaining the purpose for the directory.
 Directory Status | Whether or not the directory is to be used to authenticate accounts for any assigned applications.
-By default, this value is set to Enabled.
-Change the value to Disabled if you want to prevent all user accounts in the directory from authenticating even where the directory is set as a login source to an application.
+By default, this value is set to `Enabled`.
+Change the value to `Disabled` if you want to prevent all user accounts in the directory from authenticating even where the directory is set as a login source to an application.

 5. Click **Next**.